 “I gasp.
 Not taking his eyes off mine, again he runs his tongue along my instep and then his teeth.
 Shit.
 I groan… how can I feel this, there.”

-With sentences such as, “He’s my very own Christian Grey flavor popsicle”, it is at times quite cringey and the plot does get a little ridiculous in places, but I will definitely go on to read the final two parts, even if just out of further curiosity.
+With sentences such as, “He’s my very own Christian Grey flavor popsicle“, 50 Shades of Grey turns out to be more cringey than sexy, and the plot does get completely ridiculous in places, but I will definitely have to read the final two parts, even if it is, yet again, just out of further curiosity.

 50 Shades Darker